Italian Subjunctive (Part 1): Speak Italian!

 Example Phrases Using “Stare” in the Present Tense Subjunctive Mood

 To follow are some examples of when the Italian subjunctive mood in the present tense might be used in conversation during daily life.
-Remember, even in Italian, the subjunctive is not an absolute requirement.
-But, in the phrases below, the subjunctive mood is often used.
-Notice that the English translation is the same for the present tense and the Italian subjunctive forms used in the sentences below.
+Notice that the English translation is the same for the present tense examples and the Italian subjunctive examples used in the sentences below.

 |Tu stai bene.||You (familiar) are well.||Spero che tu stia bene.||I hope that you (familiar) are well.|